npquintos/VIDM/README.md

 # Why fork DWM?
 DWM uses Alt as modifier and many application uses Alt to access the menu.
 I believe this will create a lot of conflicts.
 I also find the key bindings of DWM hard to remember.
-While I could simply modify conf.h to suit my preferred keybindings, there are additional funcionalities that I wish to include namely:
+While I could simply modify conf.h to suit my preferred keybindings, there are additional functionalities that I wish to include namely:

 ## "Normal" mode that will apply to windows
 ## You go into *Normal* mode by pressing Alt-TAB, which also simultaneously select the previously selected window. ##